 Some other models suggested earlier are included in a slide presentation from Himalayan Voice but unfortunately without labelling.

 On 29 November the Maoist-Congress coalition which had replaced the UML-led government in August registered an amendment transferring from province 5 to province 4 the hill districts of Rolpa, Pyuthan, Gulmi, Arghakhanchi and Palpa, plus the eastern half of Rukum (the area shown in stripes on the map below).
 This proposal met with strong opposition from the UML and also some activists of the ruling parties, while it was criticised by Madhesis groups for not going far enough.
-By the end of the year the main Madhesi block, the United Madhesis Democratic Front, had decided to back the amendment despite its unhappiness over the inclusionof the far-western and far-eastern tarai in north-south provinces but the UML remained admantly opposed and was continuing to block proceedings in parliament.
+By the end of the year the main Madhesi block, the United Madhesis Democratic Front, had decided to back the amendment despite its unhappiness over the inclusion of the far-western and far-eastern tarai in north-south provinces but the UML remained adamantly opposed and continued to block proceedings in parliament.
 The 1st amendment to the constitution, passed in January 2016, mandated population rather than geography as the first principle in drawing constituencies boundaries (one of the Madhesi demands) but did not include any re-drawing of provincial boundaries.

 The Nepali calendar